Michigan State SNAP Facts:

-- Across the state of Michigan, 1 in 7 individuals relies on SNAP as their main source for nutrition, including 27% who are under the age of 18.
+- Approximately 1 in 9 individuals relies on SNAP as their main source for nutrition.

-- The average monthly SNAP allocation in Michigan is $4.20 a day.
+- The average monthly SNAP allocation in Michigan is $4.20 a day and the average SNAP benefit per person per meal is $1.37.

 Do you want to be the voice of those who are not often heard?